Schlicklab/X-inactivation/nucleosome-res-model/ML_methylation/README.md

 ## Software environment

 The manuscript run used Python 3.13.12 with the package versions listed in `requirements.txt`.
-The job was run on one HPC node with 32 allocated CPU cores and 1000 GB requested memory; the completed SLURM job used 11:35:38 wall time and 155.84 GB memory.
+The job was run on one HPC node with 32 allocated CPU cores and 1000 GB requested memory; the completed SLURM job used around 15 hours of wall time and 200 GB of memory.

-## Notes

-The scripts preserve the analysis logic used for the manuscript.
-They are provided for reproducibility and review, not as a general-purpose software package.